Baker relaxes outdoor mask mandate, announces timeline for lifting remaining COVID-19 restrictions

 RELATED: Gov. Baker urges younger people to get COVID-19 vaccine

-Effective on May 29, gathering limits will increase to 200 people indoors and 250 people outdoors for event venues, public settings, and private settings as long as public health metrics allow for it.
+Effective on May 29, gathering limits will increase to 200 people indoors and 250 people outdoors for event venues, public settings, and private settings.

 Street festivals, parades, and agricultural festivals, will be allowed to return to 50 percent of their previous capacity on the 29th as well.